Poem of Quotes - Poetry, Quotations, and Relationships

 Night Clouds by Amy Lowell

 In this poem, the poet looks towards the sky at night to see clouds as mares, then continuing to action throughout the entirety.
 As a young boy, I would look towards the sky and imagine animals the same way.
 I can't help but think of this poem as hopeful and youthful.
+It helps me realize that things are brighter, somewhere, in the universe.
+Whether it is on earth, in the sky, or on another planet or in another life.
+The hope is there.

 The white mares of the moon rush along the sky